 Technology and the Future of Mental Health Treatment

-Technology has opened a new frontier in mental health support and data collection.
-Mobile devices like cell phones, smartphones, and tablets are giving the public, doctors, and researchers new ways to access help, monitor progress, and increase understanding of mental wellbeing.
+Technology has opened a new frontier in mental health care and data collection.
+Mobile devices like cell phones, smartphones, and tablets are giving the public, health care providers, and researchers new ways to access help, monitor progress, and increase understanding of mental well-being.

-Excitement about the huge range of opportunities has led to a burst of app development.
-There are thousands of mental health apps available in iTunes and Android app stores, and the number is growing every year.
+Excitement about the huge range of opportunities technology offers for mental health treatment has led to a burst of development.
+Thousands of mental health apps are available in iTunes and Android app stores, and the number is growing every year.
 However, this new technology frontier includes a lot of uncertainty.
-There is very little industry regulation and very little information on app effectiveness, which can lead consumers to wonder which apps they should trust.
+There is very little industry regulation and very little information on app effectiveness, which can lead people to wonder which apps they should trust.